Estimated reading time: 10 minutes

 - All-in-one seat in forward facing position with the harness: This type of seat can go from rear facing to forward facing to belt positioning as the child grows.

 - Combination seat with the harness: This seat goes from forward facing to a belt positioning booster when the child has reach the harness limits.
+(Some companies call this a “harness booster” but really it’s used either as a harness seat or as a booster seat.)

 - RideSafer travel vest: A vest worn by the child with seat belt guides to properly position the seat belt, at this age particularly useful as a travel car seat or secondary seat for other cars.